DevExpress-Examples/blazor-theme-switcher/Readme.md

     ```

-6. Create a new *ThemeSwitcherSideView.razor* component in the *Shared* folder.
-In this file, declare the following:
+6. Create the *ThemeSwitcherSideView.razor* component in the *Shared* folder.
+In the component file, declare the following:

-    * Variables that specify the theme selector panel's visibility (`Visible`) and the current theme (`ActiveTheme`).
+    * Variables that specify the visibility of the theme selector panel (`Visible`) and the current theme (`ActiveTheme`).
     * Event callbacks (`VisibleChanged` and `ActiveThemeChanged`) that update the state of the parent component after you select another theme.
 Refer to the Microsoft documentation for more information: [Binding with Component Parameters](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/data-binding#binding-with-component-parameters).
     * A theme collection that stores all themes available in the Theme Switcher (`GroupedThemes`).